 Public Access to Data

 IBM i offers excellent data partitioning to prevent public access to data far in excess of what a user would need.
-The study found that, in many cases, that partitioning wasn’t in place.
+The study found, in many cases, that partitioning wasn’t in place.

 Ignoring Security Audits